blairmacintyre/blairmacintyre.github.com/_posts/2018-03-12-webxr-reflecting-on-the-needs-for-real-ar-on-the-web.md

 ![null](/assets/uploads/times-square-search.png)

-Rather, persistence if very likely going to be done on an application level, and discovery of persistent content may need to be handled analogously to current approaches to search.
+Rather, persistence is very likely going to be done on an application level, and discovery of persistent content may need to be handled analogously to current approaches to search.
 I don’t expect persistence to be something that is dealt with in WebXR, but rather handled much like other content on the web.

 ## Visual and Spatial Search and Discovery